 Sponsored Post: Walk to End Alzheimer's is Sept.
 23, join now

 TIME: 9 a.m.
 Registration.
-Walk starts at 10 a.m.
-Coffee & donuts courtesy of Tim Horton's; Basket Raffle/50-50/hot dogs and drink courtesy of Premier Genesee.
+Walk starts at 10.
+Coffee and donuts courtesy of Tim Hortons, basket raffle, 50-50, hot dogs and drinks courtesy of Premier Genesee.

 WHERE: Premiere Genesee Rehabiliation and Nursing Center, 278 Bank St., Batavia (formerly Genesee County Nursing Home)

 NEW THIS YEAR: Avoid registration lines on day of the walk.
-Preregister at Premier Genesee on Sept.
-19 from 3 - 7 p.m.
+Preregister at Premier Genesee from 3 to 7 p.m. on Sept.

 Click here to register now.